Estevan Florial Preview, Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the second-ranked team ERA among all MLB pitching staffs (3.78).
+- The Blue Jays' 3.77 team ERA is No. 1 among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.